nubot-nudt/MDGAT-matcher/README.md

 One can also download the our generated [features](https://www.ipb.uni-bonn.de/html/projects/MDGAT-matcher/MDGAT-matcher.zip) used in our experiments.

-For mainland China friends, please use this [link](https://pan.baidu.com/s/1XJ-1YBN6kAiAud9xQg2B4w ), extract code: 08xs.
+For mainland China friends, you may use a faster [link](https://pan.baidu.com/s/1XJ-1YBN6kAiAud9xQg2B4w ), extract code: 08xs.

 Put the files in the ./KITTI directory, then you are ready to use our model.